FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/_index.md

-This section describes the functions and components that are used to perform security operations, and comprises a set of sub-sections that describe how to configure and manage the Transfer CFT security objects as well as use additional <span class="mc-variable axway_variables.Company_Name variable">Axway</span> products to offer security features.
+This section describes the functions and components that are used to perform security operations, and comprises a set of sub-sections that describe how to configure and manage the Transfer CFT security objects as well as use additional {{< TransferCFT/companyname  >}} products to offer security features.

 <table>
    <thead>